burcusayin/grid-based-mllm-landmarks/README.md

 ## Privacy: what is **not** in this repository

 The benchmark dataset itself (radiograph PNGs, expert annotations, student responses) is institutional clinical data and is **not** redistributed via this repository.
-Specifically, the following directories are blocked by `.gitignore` and never pushed:
+Specifically, the following directories are `.gitignore`d:

 * `data/` — the source Excel (`Final_Dental_MLLM_Benchmark_Data.xlsx`) and all 200 anonymised PNG images.
 * `docs/` — the manuscript drafts, cover letter, title page, and colleague correspondence.
 * `results_full/`, `results_full_gemini/`, `results_consensus/`, `results_ablation_*/` — the raw API responses (≥ 1.4 GB of JSONL chunks per repetition) and all derived analysis JSONs.
 * `.env`, `.api_lock`, any `*.key` / `*.pem` — secrets and the safety lock.

-**Reviewers and replication seekers**: please contact the corresponding author for data access.
-Image dataset use is governed by the institutional ethics committee (Decision No: GO 2026/3048; Burdur Mehmet Akif Ersoy University).
+**Reviewers and replication seekers**:  Image dataset use is governed by the institutional ethics committee (Decision No: GO 2026/3048; Burdur Mehmet Akif Ersoy University).
 The code in this repository will operate on any compatible Excel + image set if the schema documented in `config.py` is followed.

 ## Reproducing the results (with your own data)